FarabiHussain/InivitationGen/README.md

 # InivitationGen
-InivitationGen allows quick generation of boilerplate inivitation letters and statutory declarations.
+InvitationGen allows quick generation of boilerplate inivitation letters and statutory declarations.

 # Build using the included `builder.py` script:
 The following flags may be used when building the exe: